milroyg/wordpress-dfes/wp-content/plugins/advanced-image-hover-effect-for-elementor/readme.txt

 = Customizations =

 Advanced Image Hover Effect for Elementor comes with CSS3 styles that add stunning hover effects to your box layout.
-If you’ve got multiple layout to be displayed, then you can simply copy the style and paste it onto another layout, It's elementor functionality.
+If you’ve got multiple layout to be displayed, then you can simply copy the style and paste it onto another layout.
 You also have the option to duplicate the layout.
 The Advanced Image Hover Effect are fully responsive, and can accommodate to very small and extra-large devices.
 They’re designed using flexible and robust CSS.

 = Seo Friendly =